Work at The Canal Park

 Detailled planning continues of the various initiatives to be funded by the IWA grant.

 Branch work-parties have been carrying out footpath and general maintenance.
 Additionally we have commenced installation of "bug hotels" that will have community involvement next year.
 We also arranged the felling of an old, potentially unsafe willow on the northern boundary of the park.
 More on the Park Project page.

 The Trust has been awarded almost £14,000 from the Inland Waterways Association's Waterways in Progress fund.
 It will build on the biodiversity work already undertaken over many years at the Shrivenham Canal Park, Stainswick Lane.
-Work will include building wildlife trails and habitats, installing bird and bat boxes, new information boards and seating - and putting water back in the 120m canal length, using an eco-friendly solar pump.
+Work will include building wildlife trails and habitats, installing bird and bat boxes, new information boards and seating - and putting water back in the 120m canal length.

 Detailled planning is currently being carried out, with the work taking place later this year and next and should be completed by December 2021.

 Over the summer, the faded canal signs in Townsend Rd, Station Rd, Stainswick Lane and in the Park have all been replaced by bright fresh ones.

 The kissing gate to the north of the Park has had side rails added.